ZigBee NET Frame Generation and Decoding

 This example shows how to use the Communications System Toolbox™ Library for the ZigBee® Protocol to generate and decode NET frames of the ZigBee specification [ 1 ].

-The ZigBee standard specifies the network (NET or NWK) and application (APP) layers for low-rate wireless personal area networks.
+The ZigBee standard specifies the network (NET or NWK) and application (APP or APL) layers for low-rate wireless personal area networks.
 These NET- and APP-layer specifications build upon the PHY and MAC specifications of IEEE® 802.15.4 [ 2 ].
 ZigBee devices find application in home automation and sensor networking and are highly relevant to the Internet of Things (IoT) trend.

 A zigbee.NETFrameConfig configuration object is used both in generating and decoding ZigBee NET frames.
 Such objects describe a NET-layer frame and specify its frame type and all applicable properties.
 The zigbee.NETFrameGenerator function accepts a zigbee.NETFrameConfig object describing the frame, and optionally a NET-layer payload (APP-layer frame) in bytes (two-characters), and outputs the NET frame in bytes.
 The zigbee.NETFrameDecoder function accepts a NET Protocol Data Unit (NPDU) in bytes and outputs a zigbee.NETFrameConfig object describing the frame and possibly a NET-layer frame in bytes.
 Clause 3.3 in [ 1 ] describes the NET frame formats.